 ENVIRONMENT, DEVELOPMENT AND DESIGN WITH JANE SYKES

-Jane is a passionate educator with over thirty years of experience in secondary schools and the tertiary sector and eighteen years at Trinity College.
-Jane is currently subject Leader of Environment, Development and Design at Trinity.
-She has also held leadership roles in schools including Head of Subject, Year Level co-ordinator and Chair of Curriculum Committee.
-She has also worked with the Geography Teachers’ association of Victoria and as a VCE examination assessor.
+Jane is a passionate educator with more than thirty years of experience in secondary schools and the tertiary sector and eighteen years at Trinity College.
+Jane is currently subject leader of Environment, Development and Design at Trinity.
+She has also held leadership roles in schools including Head of Subject, Year Level Coordinator and Chair of Curriculum Committee.
+She has also worked with the Geography Teachers’ Association of Victoria and as a VCE examination assessor.